Doctor Information: DVLA D4 Medicals

 - Google and Bing Search Engine Marketing including Adwords & SEO for each individual web page

-- Comprehensive Booking in system: A driver can either call, text or email their desire to be seen by the doctor
+- Comprehensive booking system: A driver can either call, email or simply book online to see you.

 - Text reminders to the drivers the day before a medical to remind them of their appointment, location and what they are obliged to bring (please see a sample below)